 - Embodying Recovery (a sensorimotor psychotherapy group)

 - Body movement activities

-Receiving comprehensive treatment in a residential setting is enormously advantageous for those who are suffering from an eating disorder and co-occurring depression.
-However, at Carolina House, we recognize that completion of residential treatment does not always mean that clients have finished achieving full recovery from their eating disorders.
+Receiving comprehensive treatment and rehab in a residential setting is enormously advantageous for those who are suffering from an eating disorder and co-occurring depression.
+However, at Carolina House, located in North Carolina and also serving South Carolina and surrounding states, we recognize that completion of residential treatment and rehab at our center does not always mean that clients have finished achieving full recovery from their eating disorders.
 For this reason, we offer continuing care services through our partial day treatment program and our intensive outpatient program.

 If you or a loved one is suffering from an eating disorder and co-occurring depression, the staff at Carolina House wants to help.
-Our world-class programming can help you overcome the symptoms that plague you, while also assisting you as you develop the confidence needed to embark on a bright and promising future.
+Located in North Carolina and also serving South Carolina and surrounding states, our world-class programming at Carolina House can help you overcome the symptoms that plague you, while also assisting you as you develop the confidence needed to embark on a bright and promising future.
 Do not continue to suffer.
 Let the staff at Carolina House show you that there’s a better way to live.